 1. Thinking Outside of the Box

-I had heard this expression before but for me in my fresh recovery it means something different.
 I had to stop internalizing everything and trying to do everything myself.
-I had to reach outside of myself and release what was bottled up inside.
+Therefore, I had to reach outside of myself and release what was bottled up inside.
 I had to stop obsessing about things that were out of my control and work with what was in front of me.
-To me this is what the 12-steps does for you—a sort of internal cleansing and learning to rely on something greater than yourself.
+To me, this is what the 12-steps do for you—a sort of internal cleansing and learning to rely on something greater than yourself.
 Of course, this is different for different people but I believe the idea is the same.
 Reach out for help, help others, and do the next right thing to the best of your ability.
 And if you make a mistake, admit it apologize and go on.

 Now I don’t mean you have to go on a diet or get buff.
 I just mean go outside, get your heart rate above resting and keep it there for a while.
 I go for walks for hours or just step outside for as long as I can.
 It is also a wonderful way to spend time with loved ones and catch up on their day.
 Exercising also helps me sleep better at night and gives me something to look forward to.
 During my time in the military, running was a part of life and I enjoyed it so getting back out and being active feels good.